undergrad-partner-school

 At Gordon College, students not only receive a quality education but also have the chance to deepen their faith.
 The college's Christian heritage is woven into every aspect of campus life, with a vibrant campus ministry that provides students with opportunities for worship, fellowship, and service.
 The campus offers numerous spiritual resources, such as chapel services, Bible studies, and service projects, to help students explore their faith and grow in their relationship with God.
 This commitment to academic and spiritual growth makes Gordon College a unique institution that prepares students for a purposeful and impactful life beyond graduation.

-Gordon College is a private comprehensive higher education institution located in Wenham, MA and set in a suburban environment.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 58%.
-The freshman retention rate at Gordon College is 83% and the six-year graduation rate is 68%.
+Gordon College is a private four-year college located in Wenham, MA.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 85%.
+The freshman retention rate at Gordon College is 84.4% and the six-year graduation rate is 68%.

 Quick Facts